 Photo 2.1 Sedimentation sampler deployed year-round in Seton and Anderson lakes since Year 4 (2016).
-The sampling cup from which the sediment sample was collected is shown (inset).
+The removable sampling cups from which the sediment samples were collected is also shown (inset).

-As in previous years, the samplers were continuously deployed for the entire year in 2019, other than the dates they were retrieved for sample collection (i.e., Seton Lake = 25 April, 17 July and 23 October 2019; Anderson Lake = 1 June, 9 August, and 24 October 2019).
+As in previous years, the samplers were continuously deployed for the entire year in 2020, other than the dates they were retrieved for sample collection (i.e., Seton Lake = 7 May, 16 July and 22 October 2020; Anderson Lake = 29 May, 17 July, and 23 October 2020).
 On each retrieval date, the samplers were pulled up from the sampling depth and lifted into the boat; care was taken to maintain the vertical orientation of the tubes so the collected sample was not disturbed or lost.
 Once the samplers were secured in the boat, a hand pump, fitted with suction and discharge hoses, was used to draw the water in the tubes down to below the level of the rubber gasket at the top of the sampling cup.
 Then the sampling cup was removed and the water level was drawn further down with the pump to the top of the sediment layer, taking care not to disturb the collected sample.
 The remaining water and sediment sample was poured into a sample jar labelled with the sample date, location, and replicate number (i.e., tube 1 or 2).
 The bottom of the cup was scraped with a plastic spoon and all remaining sample was rinsed into the sample jar using a wash bottle.
 Following sample collection, the sample jars were sealed with water-tight lids.

 Once the sample was collected, the tubes and sampling cups were scrubbed with pipe brushes to clean off algae and any other residual material to ensure they were clean to start the next sample period.
 The samplers were then reassembled for re-deployment in approximately the same position and depth as previous.
-Once the boat was manoeuvred into position (based on GPS coordinates and the length of the line tethered to shore), the anchor was lowered over the side, the tubes were allowed to slowly fill with water, and then the float was submerged as the sampler slowly lowered back to its sampling depth.
+Once the boat was manoeuvred into position (based on GPS coordinates and the length of the line tethered to shore), the anchor was lowered over the side, the tubes were allowed to slowly fill with water, and then the float was submerged as the sampler slowly descended to its sampling depth.

-Same as for the temperature logger arrays, a depth logger (SENSUS PRO model supplied by ReefNet Inc. (Mississauga, ON)) was deployed on each sampler to provide actual depths ( $\pm$ 0.3 m) across the sampling period since the placement of each sampler was not exactly the same between deployments.
+Same as for the temperature logger arrays, a depth logger (SENSUS PRO model supplied by ReefNet Inc. (Mississauga, ON)) was deployed on each sampler to provide actual depths (\pm 0.3 m) across the sampling period since the placement of each sampler was not exactly the same between deployments.
 The depth loggers were added to the sedimentation samplers for the first time during the May 2018 retrieval and redeployment.

-All sediment samples were submitted to ALS Labs (Burnaby, BC, Canada) for analysis of dry weight in grams.
+All sediment samples were submitted to Caro Analytical Services (Kelowna, BC, Canada) for analysis of dry weight in grams.
 For the analyses of the dry weight data presented in this report, the average of the replicates (i.e., from each tube of the sampler) at each location was calculated, along with standard deviation.
+Note: a sedimentation sample was not available for fall/winter period in Year 8 (2020) at the Seton Lake Mid location because the underwater float sprung a leak such that the sampler was laying on the bottom for this period.